 C - INDOOR RANGE

-Only 22 caliber rimfire and straight walled handgun cartridges allowed.
-No magnum loads.

-Lead bullets only.
-No jacketed bullets allowed.

-22 Long Rifle caliber rim fire rifles only.
+Please sign in and out using the logbook located on the back table.

+Only approved calibers and cartridges allowed per posted signage

+Rifles chambered in approved calibers ONLY per posted signage.

+If you are uncertain whether a cartridge or firearm is safe for use in the indoor range, please contact the Club Officers.

-Use paper targets only.
-No human silhouettes allowed.
+Use only paper targets no larger than 24” x 24”.
+No photo-realistic human silhouettes allowed.

 Place targets so shots don’t impact frames or hangers.

 When bringing handguns in the building they must be unloaded and cased (in a hard case, bag, pistol rug or similar) at all times except at the firing line.
 Handguns can only be uncased at the shooting stations on the firing lines.
 Handguns must be unloaded and cased prior to leaving the shooting station.
-Rifles can be carried without a case if action is open and a EMPTY CHAMBER INDICATOR is inserted.
+Rifles can be carried without a case if action is open and an EMPTY CHAMBER INDICATOR is inserted.

 Always keep the muzzle pointed in a safe downrange direction.